observablehq/framework/docs/getting-started.md

 Live preview means that as you save changes, your in-browser preview updates instantly.
 Live preview applies to Markdown pages, imported JavaScript modules (so-called *hot module replacement*), data loaders, and file attachments.
 This feature is implemented by the preview server watching files and pushing changes to the browser over a socket.

-To experience live preview, first open <code>docs/index.md</code> in your preferred text editor — below we show Visual Studio Code — and position your browser window so that you can see your editor and browser side-by-side.
+To experience live preview, open <code>docs/index.md</code> in your preferred text editor — below we show Visual Studio Code — and position your browser window so that you can see your editor and browser side-by-side.
 If you then replace the text “Hello, Observable Framework” with “Hi, Mom!” and save, you should see:

 <figure>
   <img loading="lazy" src="./getting-started/hi-mom.png" class="crop">
   <figcaption>No seriously — hi, Mom!
 Thanks for supporting me all these years.</figcaption>
 </figure>

-<div class="tip">Try reloading if you don’t see an update after saving.
-The live preview socket may disconnect if you’re idle.
+<div class="tip">If you don’t see an update after saving, try reloading.
+The preview socket may disconnect if you’re idle.
 Please upvote <a href="https://github.com/observablehq/cli/issues/50">#50</a> if you run into this issue.</div>

 ### Create a new page

-Now let’s create a new page for our weather dashboard.
+Now let’s add a page for our weather dashboard.
 Create a new file `docs/weather.md` and paste in the following snippet:

 ````md run=false
 # Weather report